 If the conducting layer is a doped active area (diffusion), then it will be insulated from the substrate by a reverse-biased junction.
-Then the boundary of the diffused later will consist in a bottom surface and four sidewalls.
+Then the boundary of the diffused layer will consist of a bottom surface and four sidewalls.
 Since the junction depth is fixed, the total sidewall area is clearly proportional to the perimeter.
 Therefore, the capacitance will be the sum of an area and a perimeter contribution, just as in (1.3).
-Since junction capacitances decrease as the reverse bias is increased, a worst-case estimation will be based on the zero-bias capacitances.
+Since junction capacitances decrease as the reverse bias is increased, a worst-case estimation will be based on zero-bias capacitances.